jacobvarner/hoops-jacobvarner/_posts/2020-8-19-sec-in-the-nba-draft-1990s-overview.md

 ### 1997 NBA Draft

-The 1997 NBA Draft only had 57 total selections but included Tim Duncan going first overall to the San Antonio Spurs and Chauncey Billups going third overall the the Boston Celtics.
+The 1997 NBA Draft only had 57 total selections but included Tim Duncan going first overall to the San Antonio Spurs and Chauncey Billups going third overall to the Boston Celtics.

 ![1997 NBA Draft selections from current SEC schools][image8]